mviereck/dockerfile-x11docker-lxde/README.md

 See `x11docker --help` for further options.

 # Extend base image
-To add your desired applications, create your own Dockerfile `mydockerfile` with this image as a base.
+To add your desired applications, create your own Dockerfile with this image as a base.
 Example:
 ```
 FROM x11docker/lxde
 RUN apt-get update